There and back again: A circuit extraction tale: Introduction

 \subsection{Our contributions}

 In this paper, we give an algorithm that extracts a quantum circuit from any measurement pattern whose underlying \LOG\ has extended gflow.
 Our algorithm does not use ancillae.
-This is the first circuit extraction algorithm for extended gflow, i.e.\ where patterns may contain measurements in more than one plane.
+While circuit extraction algorithms for patterns containing only XY-plane measurements were already known~\cite{broadbent_2009_parallelizing,duncan2010rewriting,miyazaki2015analysis,cliff-simp}, this is the first circuit extraction algorithm for extended gflow, i.e.\ where patterns may contain measurements in more than one plane.
 The algorithm works by translating the pattern into the \zxcalculus and transforming the resulting \zxdiagram into a circuit-like form.
 It generalises a similar algorithm, which works only for patterns where all measurements are in the \XY-plane \cite{cliff-simp}.
 The circuit extraction algorithm employs the \zxcalculus, so it can be used not only on diagrams arising from measurement patterns but on any \zxdiagram satisfying certain properties.
-Thus, this procedure is not only the most general circuit extraction algorithm for measurement patterns but also the most general known circuit extraction algorithm for \zxcalculus diagrams.
+Thus, this procedure is not only the most general circuit extraction algorithm for measurement patterns but also the most general known circuit extraction algorithm for ZX-diagrams.
+In particular, our algorithm can handle ZX-diagrams that contain \emph{phase gadgets}~\cite{tcountpreprint}, which have been used recently in a variety of circuit optimisation schemes~\cite{phaseGadgetSynth,pi4parity,cowtan2020generic}.

 In developing the circuit extraction algorithm, we derive a number of explicit rewrite rules for \zxdiagrams representing measurement patterns, in particular rewrites that involve graph transformations on the underlying resource state.
-We show how the gflow changes for each of these rewrite rules, i.e.\ how the rewrites affect the instructions for correcting undesired measurement outcomes.
-These rewrite rules unify and formalise several rules that were previously employed in the literature in a more ad-hoc manner, e.g.\ the pivot-minor transformation in Ref.~\cite{mhalla2012graph} or the elimination of Clifford measurements first derived in a different context in Ref.~\cite{hein2004multiparty}.
+We show how the gflow changes for each of these rewrite rules, i.e.\ how the rewrites affect the instructions for correcting undesired measurement outcomes, and hence that these transformations preserve the ability to deterministically implement the pattern.
+Several of these rules were previously employed in the literature, e.g.\ the pivot-minor transformation in Ref.~\cite{mhalla2012graph} or the elimination of Clifford measurements first derived in a different context in Ref.~\cite{hein2004multiparty}, but we are the first to explicitly work out the general transformations of the gflow resulting from these transformations of the resource state and the pattern.